-Facts: In year 1, D acquired 1 000 shares in ABC Ltd, a company listed on the JSE.
+In year 1, D acquired 1 000 shares in ABC Ltd, a company listed on the JSE.
 In year 4 the company issued five capitalization shares in respect of every 100 shares held by its shareholders, thereby increasing D's holding to 1 050 shares.
 In year 6, D disposed of the 1 050 shares.
-D had previously made an election in terms of section 9B.
+D had previously made an election under section 9B.

-Result: In terms of paragraph (b) of the proviso to section 9B(1) the capitalization shares are deemed to be acquired in year 1 despite being received in year 4.
+Under paragraph (b) of the proviso to section 9B(1) the capitalization shares are deemed to be acquired in year 1 despite being received in year 4.
 Any profit or loss on disposal of the 1 050 shares will therefore be of a capital nature.